codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

       :alt: Metadata

   - **Bloom's Level** - Click the drop-down and choose the level of Bloom's Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/ for the current assessement.
-  - **Learning Objectives** specific educational goal of the current assessment.
+  - **Learning Objectives** The objectives are the specific educational goal of the current assessment.
 Typically, objectives begin with Students Will Be Able To (SWBAT).
-For example, if an assessment asks the student to predict the output of a recursive code segment, then its Learning Objectives could be *SWBAT follow the flow of recursive execution*.
+For example, if an assessment asks the student to predict the output of a recursive code segment, then the Learning Objectives could be *SWBAT follow the flow of recursive execution*.
   - **Tags** - By default, **Content** and **Programming Language** tags are provided and required.
 To add another tag, click **Add Tag** and enter the name and values.

 5. Click **Files** in the left navigation pane and check the check boxes for additional external files to be included with the assessment.
 The files are then included in the **Additional content** list.